superyu1337/handbrake-rs/SPEC.md

-## **Developer Specification: `handbrake-rs` Rust Crate**
+## **Developer Specification: `handbrake` Rust Crate**

 **Version:** 1.0
 **Date:** 16 June 2025

 ### **1. Introduction & Project Goal**

-This document outlines the complete specification for `handbrake-rs`, a Rust crate designed to provide a safe, ergonomic, and robust interface for the `HandBrakeCLI` command-line video transcoding tool.
+This document outlines the complete specification for `handbrake`, a Rust crate designed to provide a safe, ergonomic, and robust interface for the `HandBrakeCLI` command-line video transcoding tool.

 The primary goal is to allow Rust applications to programmatically start, configure, monitor, and control HandBrake encoding jobs without needing to manually handle command-line arguments or parse raw text output.
 The crate will feature a modern, asynchronous API suitable for integration into complex applications.